Krasko25/Obsidian-Sync/Archive/Tdiary.md

 2) it seems, that I don't blame myself as much as I did before;
 3) I wrote down some of my worries, I think, that it will help me to understand myself better;
 4) My sleeping schedule got a git better.

+==January 24th, 2024==
+It was not a productive day, quite the opposite, I did only the bare minimum.
+I hope that I will be able to spend the next day the way to be proud about, it is really important to me.

+Anyway, I also want to talk a bit about Robert's idea:

+> Not sure if I could call myself depressed, but when I don't sleep enough, I also feel extremely insecure and anxious about everything, and cannot even really talk to people.
+Also programming becomes quite of an impossible task...
+I never noticed how much sleep affects my life until I got that job.
+>
+> Missing out on all the events has also been quite of a breaking point for me.
+I suppose it's a mindset thing?
+Something you will get used to when you truly think through what your priorities are with things.

+ It so good when you know yourself, know what is really important.
+I think, that I know what principles I want to use to lead my actions, but this alone doesn't do a trick for me.
+Just a clarity with understanding of what I need to do at the exact moment is not enough, because I usually don't do this.
+And that is the worst part - I know, that when I am being true to my promises, It feels awesome.
+I can work and rest plenty, and be happy about this, but, for some stupid reasons, it is hard to act this way.

+ P.S: I am not trying to make a victim out of myself, I'm just being a bit extra dramatic.
+After all, I need to prepare for my essay exam ¯\\_(ツ)_/¯.

+I hope that in the future I will have a lot of days, when it won't be hard to came up with gratitude:
+- I shared my mind, it feels better now;
+- I continue doing my scoliosis exersises everyday;
+- I successfully do my English repetitions every day;
+- I did my math learning routine today today